I Shall Be Free No. 10: Composition and lyrical interpretation

-Critical reception
+Critical comments

-In a generally negative review of the album, Grover Lewis of the Fort Worth Star-Telegram was positive about only two tracks; "I Shall Be Free No. 10" was described as "a zany surrealist-flavored improvisation", and highlighted, along with "Motorpsycho Nitemare", as tracks that "shows flashes of the same rocking drive and ambition that sparked [Dylan's] initial recordings".
+The reviewer for the Herald Express considered that the album established Dylan as the most important folk singer" since Woody Guthrie, and included "I Shall Be Free No. 10" amongst their favorite tracks on the album.
+In a generally negative review of Another Side of Bob Dylan, Grover Lewis of the Fort Worth Star-Telegram was positive about only two tracks; "I Shall Be Free No. 10" was described as "a zany surrealist-flavored improvisation", and highlighted, along with "Motorpsycho Nitemare", as tracks that "shows flashes of the same rocking drive and ambition that sparked [Dylan's] initial recordings".

 In 1976, William Florence of The Times Herald wrote that on Another Side of Bob Dylan, "a wild sense of humor breaks into the open really for the first time", with those two tracks representing "classic examples of this more-relaxed and at-ease songwriter".

-The reviewer for the Herald Express considered that Another Side of Bob Dylan established Dylan as the most important folk singer" since Woody Guthrie, and included "I Shall Be Free No. 10" amongst their favuorite traks on the album.
-Author John Nogowski remarked that the song as "welcome bit of Guthriesque comic relief" after the "verbal maelstom" of Chimes of Freedom" which precedes it on the album.

-Praising Dylan's "effortless delivery", Nogowski give the song an "A-" rating.
 It was ranked 16th on a list of the top 20 Dylan songs in Dave Marsh and Kevin Stein's The Book of Rock Lists (1982).
+Critic Andy Gill wrote that "Dylan presumably felt it might be prudent to lighten things up" after "Chimes of Freedom".
+Similarly, praising Dylan's "effortless delivery", author John Nogowski gave the song an "A-" rating.
+He remarked that the song was "welcome bit of Guthriesque comic relief" after the "verbal maelstrom" of Chimes of Freedom" which precedes it on the album.